AliSoftware/OHHTTPStubs/README.md

 ### Using download speed instead of responseTime

-When building the `OHHTTPStubsResponse` object, you can specify a response time (in seconds) so that the sending of the fake response will be postponed (using GCD's `dispatch_after function`).
+When building the `OHHTTPStubsResponse` object, you can specify a response time (in seconds) so that the sending of the fake response will be postponed.
 This allows you to simulate a slow network for example.

 If you specify a negative value for the responseTime parameter, instead of being interpreted as a time in seconds, it will be interpreted as a download speed in KBytes/s.